 With an assignment, your landlord may or may not release you from liability for breaches of the terms of the lease.
 For example, if the new tenant causes damages to the property and refuses to pay, the landlord may retain the right to extract payment from you.

-Waiting until your lease expires is a last resort, but it may be your only alternative if your landlord refuses to budge and you don’t need to leave immediately.
+Waiting until your lease expires is a last resort, but it may be your only alternative if your landlord refuses to negotiate.
+If you don’t need to leave immediately, waiting until your lease is over can sometimes be your best option.

 If You Leave Anyway

-There are some restrictions to this rule though, so be sure to check your local laws before pursuing your landlord for failure to mitigate.
+There are some restrictions to this rule though, so be sure to check your local laws before assuming your landlord has failed to mitigate their loss.

 The Consequences of Breaking a Lease

 Many renters find themselves needing to end a lease early due to unforeseen circumstances.
 There are consequences to breaking a lease, but it’s far better to deal with a small penalty now than to face legal repercussions later.
-Whether it’s paying an early termination fee or agreeing to pay rent until a new tenant is found, ending your lease properly may save you time and money in the future.
+Whether it’s paying an early termination fee or paying rent until a new tenant is found, ending your lease properly can save you time and money in the future.